jshrdt/aics-project/README.md

 An exploration of ML for the detection of AI-generated images which imitate photographic realism based on Bird & Lotfi (2024) and the CIFAKE (Bird, 2023) dataset.

-Required datasets:
+Required datasets, to be placed in code/:
 CIFAKE https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images/data
 CIFAR100: https://www.kaggle.com/datasets/fedesoriano/cifar100/data
 ai-generated-images-vs-real-images/test: https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images (only the test dir!)

 ___

 #### Quickstart:
 * pretrained model files are stored in models/
+* go to code/CIFAKE_classification.ipynb or code/func_difficulty.ipynb for training/testing on CIFAKE
-* go to code/aics0.ipynb or code/aics_mini.ipynb to view performances
+* then to transfer_cifar100.ipynb or transfer_mixed.ipynb to load & apply models on CIFAR100/AGIRI

+Models can also be trained/tested from the cmd line, but this is not necessarily for the notebooks/analysis; they be stored in & loaded from models/

-As an example; to quickly train & test your own model, which will be stored in & loaded from models/, with cmd line scripts train.py & test.py (described in below under code/):
+For the cmd line scripts train.py & test.py (described in below under code/), from aics-project/code, call e.g.:

-Ex. from aics-project/code, call:
 > $ python3 train.py -ep1 -mf dummymodel
 > $ python3 test.py -mf dummymodel